lionelmsango/Azure-Cloud-Infrastructure-Lab/README.md

 ---

 **Note:** This infrastructure was deployed for learning and demonstration purposes.
 The infrastructure follows Azure Well-Architected Framework principles for security, reliability, and cost optimization.All resources were properly deallocated after documentation to minimize costs.
-Total project cost: <€1.